iarna/fetch-fic/README.md

 * [Gravatar](https://en.gravatar.com) & Wordpress Facebook Avatar Mirror (for forum avatars)
 * Generic image handling– any url ending in jpg/jpeg/png/gif/svg will be accepted and included in an `<img>` tag.
-Added primarily to allow bringing in links to images.
-Embed images would already be included.
+Added primarily to allow links to images to be included in the Externals section.

 ## NOTABLE FEATURES

+* Can output the entire book (including index) as bbcode, suitable for posting to sites supporting it.
 * Cover images can be added.
 * Images are brought into the final ebook.
 (This includes smilies on Xenforo sites.)